Help us improve your experience.

 In addition:

-• Wide channels such as 80 MHz can yield higher EIRP than typical channel width (20 and 40-MHz).
+• Wide channel width settings, such as 80 MHz, can yield higher EIRP than narrow channel width settings like 20 and 40-MHz.

 • In the United States, the FCC allows up to 5 dBm/MHz PSD, or up to 30 dBm EIRP for low power indoor (LPI) operations.